-- General Treatment System: Continue operation of the GWE&TS; - GWE&TS Routine Maintenance: As bi-monthly maintenance was not completed as per the requirements of the routine maintenance schedule, D&B recommends the NYSDEC "call-out" contractor perform the pressure blower maintenance as soon as possible and adhere to the routine maintenance schedule in order to prevent premature equipment failure; - Effluent Flow Meter: Based on the total flow differences noted with respect to total aqueous-phase system influent and effluent and the fact that the influent flow meters were recently replaced, D&B recommends that the effluent flow meter be further evaluated and replaced, if necessary; - Monitoring Well Improvements: Based on the observed damage at monitoring wells ASMW-4, ASMW-6 and ASMW-7, D&B recommends restoring these wells so they may be adequately accessed and protected.
-In addition, D&B recommends the NYSDEC coordinate with Molloy College to remove the drainage structure and discharge piping observed in the immediate vicinity of ASMW-7, and to ensure that runoff water is not discharged in the immediate vicinity of this or any other monitoring well in the future; - RSO Evaluation: As previously recommended, a RSO evaluation of the GWE&TS has been completed in order to improve the efficiency, effectiveness and net environmental benefit of the GWE&TS which included several recommendations such as the plume re-delineation recommendation discussed below: - Groundwater Plume Re-delineation: Based on the PCE concentrations detected in groundwater monitoring well ASMW-1 during this reporting period, D&B recommends re-delineation of the groundwater plume via installing and sampling several temporary geoprobe wells along the leading edge, length and up/sidegradient areas of the plume to more accurately define its current location and extent.
+- General Treatment System: Continue operation of the GWE&TS: - GWE&TS Routine Maintenance: As the required maintenance of the pressure blower and wet well pumps was not completed as per the requirements of the routine maintenance schedule, D&B recommends the NYSDEC "call-out" contractor perform these maintenance items as soon as possible and adhere to the routine maintenance schedule in order to prevent premature equipment failure; - RSO Evaluation: A RSO evaluation of the GWE&TS has been completed in order to improve the efficiency, effectiveness and net environmental benefit of the GWE&TS which included several recommendations such as the plume redelineation recommendation discussed below: - Groundwater Plume Re-delineation: Based on the fairly consistent PCE concentrations detected in groundwater monitoring well ASMW-1 and the elevated PCE concentration detected in ASMW-2 during this reporting period, D&B recommends re-delineation of the groundwater plume via installing and sampling several temporary geoprobe wells along the leading edge, length and up/sidegradient areas of the plume to more accurately define its current location and extent.
 Based on the results of the plume re-delineation, it may be warranted to install additional permanent monitoring wells and/or modify the current extraction well configuration in order to optimize and accelerate the recovery and treatment of the entire groundwater plume.
 With the approval of the NYSDEC, D&B will provide a plume re-delineation scope of work for review and approval.